osks/ctenv/README.md

   container with name defined in HOME/global config.

-- Project directory (`-p` / `--project-dir`)
+- Project (`-p` / `--project`)

-  Root of your project, generally your git repo.
-Define by placing a `.ctenv.toml` there, ctenv will look for it automatically.
+  Specifies the _project directory_, the root of your project.
+Generally your git repo.
+Define the project by placing a `.ctenv.toml` there, ctenv will look for it automatically.

-  Supports volume syntax (`/host/path:/container/path`) to specify the _project container path_, i.e. where in the container it should be mounted.
-Default is to mount at the same path as the host directory.
+  Supports volume syntax (`/project/dir:/project/mount`) to specify also the _project mount_, i.e. where in the container the _project directory_ should be mounted.
+Default is to mount at the same path as on the host.
 See also _Workspace_.

 - Workspace (`-w` / `--workspace`)